bmarcote/coderefinery-documentation-example-project/README.md

 ## Usage

-You can import `analyse_spreadsheet` as a Python module.
+Only contains a Python module, `analyse_spreadsheet`, that can be directly imported.

 ```python